 Who is Te Hīkoi?

-Te Hīkoi is an Alternative Education consortium that is managed by Aorere College for students in South and Central Auckland.
+Te Hīkoi is managed by Aorere College for learners in Manukau, Auckland South, and South Auckland.

-We provide education and pastoral support for students who are at risk of, or who have, disengaged from mainstream schooling.
-We aim to re-engage students in a meaningful learning programme targeted to their individual needs and support them to transition back to mainstream school, further education, training or employment.
+We provide education and pastoral support for learners who are at risk of, or who have, disengaged from mainstream schooling.
+We aim to re-engage learners in a meaningful learning programme targeted to their individual needs and support them to transition back to mainstream school, further education, training or employment.

 Te Hīkoi kaupapa (responsibilities)

-- Providing professional and educational support to providers and students
+- Providing professional support to providers and learners

 - Monitoring the quality of the programmes delivered